Didi Louzada: New Orleans Pelicans (2021–2022)

 On 27 April 2021, Louzada signed with the New Orleans Pelicans.
 On 19 November, he was suspended for 25 games for violating the terms of the NBA's anti-drug program.
 On 21 January 2022, while playing in the NBA G League for the Birmingham Squadron, Louzada suffered a left knee injury.
 Two days later, the Pelicans announced that he was diagnosed with a torn medial meniscus in his left knee and would be ruled out indefinitely.
 On 4 February, he underwent surgery on his left knee.

 Portland Trail Blazers (2022)

-On 8 February 2022, the Portland Trail Blazers acquired Louzada, Nickeil Alexander-Walker, Tomáš Satoranský, Josh Hart, a protected 2022 first-round draft pick, the better of New Orleans’ and Portland’s 2026 second-round draft picks and New Orleans’ 2027 second-round draft pick from the New Orleans Pelicans in exchange for CJ McCollum, Larry Nance Jr. and Tony Snell.
+On 8 February 2022, the Portland Trail Blazers acquired Louzada, Nickeil Alexander-Walker, Tomáš Satoranský, Josh Hart, a protected 2022 first-round draft pick, the better of New Orleans' and Portland's 2026 second-round draft picks and New Orleans' 2027 second-round draft pick from the New Orleans Pelicans in exchange for CJ McCollum, Larry Nance Jr. and Tony Snell.

 On August 29, 2022, Louzada was waived by the Blazers.

-Cleveland Charge (2022–present)
+Cleveland Charge (2022–2023)

 On October 24, 2022, Louzada joined the Cleveland Charge training camp roster.

+Flamengo (2023–2024)

+On June 29, 2023, Louzada signed with Flamengo of the Novo Basquete Brasil.

+On June 13, 2024, Louzada was drafted by the Valley Suns in the 2024 NBA G League expansion draft.